MultiSafepay/docs/content/integrations/pwa-studio.md

 # Payment methods

+Before activating the relevant payment methods in your backend you must first activate them in you MultiSafepay dashboard.
+See - [How to activate payment methods](/docs/payment-methods#activation).

 By default, this plugin supports all [payment methods supported by our Magento 2 plugin](/docs/magento-2#payment-methods) out of the box, except:
 - Alipay+ ™ Partner
 - Amazon Pay